The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 3. CAPTCHAs

-For example, this would be the user agent sent by a normal Google Chrome browser: "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/107.0.0.0 Safari/537.36"
+For example, this would be the User-Agent sent by a normal Google Chrome browser: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/107.0.0.0 Safari/537.36

 You can see the string specifies the browser, its version and even the OS that it's using.

-Now look at a normal Headless Chrome user agent (Headless Chrome is a headless version of Chrome browser):
+Now look at a normal Headless Chrome User-Agent (Headless Chrome is a headless version of Chrome browser): Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) HeadlessChrome/76.0.3803.0 Safari/537.36

-You can also see similar information telling us that it's on Linux instead of Windows, but it's also adding the HeadlessChrome version.
+You can also see similar information telling us that it's on Linux instead of Windows, but it's also adding the Headless Chrome version.
 That's an immediate sign we're not real human beings.
 Busted!

-5. Browser fingerprinting
+5. Browser Fingerprinting

 Browser fingerprinting is a technique that involves gathering different characteristics of your system and making a unique hash out of them all.

-Avoiding detection from these sites is not trivial.
-Of course, if your scraping activities don't require it, you can avoid running JavaScript code on their site while you're scraping it, which would prevent them from trying to fingerprint your browser.
-If you start running into more of these problems you have two choices, you either keep whaling at them through research and a lot of trial and error or go for a paid scraping service.
+Avoiding detection from these sites isn't trivial.
+Of course, if your scraping activities don't require it, you can avoid running JavaScript code on their site and prevent them from fingerprinting your browser.

 Frustrated that your web scrapers are blocked once and again?